 A Safeguarding & Child Protection Policy operates in Ballyoran Primary School.
 Its aim is to protect our pupils by ensuring that everyone who works in our school has clear guidance on the detection and procedures involved where abuse of a child is suspected.
 The overriding concern of all caring adults must be the safety of the child and the welfare of our pupils is our paramount consideration.
 We have not only a moral, but also a legal responsibility to pass on concerns about possible abuse.

-In all their contact with pupils, staff in Ballyoran Primary School follow the guidelines and procedures described in the DENI publication ‘Pastoral Care in School - Child Protection’ (1999).
+In all their contact with pupils, staff in Ballyoran Primary School follow the guidelines and procedures outlined in the DE Circular 2017/04: ‘Safeguarding and Child Protection in Schools - A Guide for Schools’

 The following principles form the basis for our Child Protection procedures: